yabinmeng/dseansible/README.md

    5. whether the host is using VNode. if true (1), "intial_token" property (below) must be empty
    6. what is the initial_token value. if specified, the "vnode" property must be 0

 Below is an exmple for a 2-DC DSE cluster.
 Eac DC has 2 nodes.
-The 1st DC is VNode enabled and has only Cassandra workload.
-The 2nd is using single-token setup and also has Solr workload enabled.
+The 1st DC (DC1) is VNode enabled and has only Cassandra workload.
+The 2nd DC (DC2) is using single-token setup and also has Solr workload enabled.

 ```
 [dse:children]